SolarLune/resolv/readme.md

     // You can provide multiple tags in the same function to filter by all of them at the same
     // time, as well. ( i.e. deathZones := space.FilterByTags("danger", "zone") )

-    /* Now we check each axis individually against the Space (or, in other words, against all Shapes conatined within the Space).
-This is done to allow a collision on one axis to not stop movement on the other as necessary.
-Note that Space.Resolve() takes the checking Shape as the first argument, and returns the first collision that it comes into contact with.*/
+    // Now we check each axis individually against the Space (or, in other words, against
+    // all Shapes conatined within the Space).
+This is done to allow a collision on one
+    // axis to not stop movement on the other as necessary.
+Note that Space.Resolve()
+    // takes the checking Shape as the first argument, and returns the first collision
+    // that it comes into contact with.

     collision := solids.Resolve(playerRect, dx, 0)